Community Foundations and Procedure

 - Youth Advisory Committee: a formal group of youth that advises nonprofit organizations on how to spend funds and provides a youth perspective on decision making

-As homework after Day One, have the students read through and become familiar with Roberts Rules of Order in the handout for running a meeting.
+As homework, participants read through and become familiar with Roberts Rules of Order in the handout for running a meeting.

-Anticipatory Set: Put the term “community foundation” on the board and ask students whether or not their community has one.
-They can look it up on their devices (if allowed at your school) or the Internet.
+Put the term “community foundation” on the board and ask participants to look up whether their community has one.
 Discuss what the local community foundation does for the community (what projects receive funding).
 Determine whether the local community foundation has a Youth Advisory Committee.

 Today’s lesson will focus on the type of foundation known as a community foundation.
 Community foundations pool the resources of many donors and focus their grantmaking on a particular city or region.
 Have the learners work in groups to explore the website of the closest community foundation to their community.
 They can find out what projects received funding from the community foundation last year.
 Does there appear to be a focus for their funding (youth, senior citizens, environment)?

 Explain that most community foundations obtain input from diverse perspectives in the community when deciding how grants should be awarded.
 This includes asking the opinions of young people.
 In some cases there are one or two youth representatives from the community on the foundation board that makes decisions about funding.
 In other cases there is a Youth Advisory Committee (YAC) that makes recommendations to the foundation board for their selections.
 Ask the students whether they think the student voice is valuable to the community foundation.
 Discuss why or why not.

 Like “advice and consent,” which governs how the president and Congress work on some decisions, the foundation board seeks advice from different groups in order to be inclusive and serve the common good.
 In this case, the foundation board does not have to accept the recommendations of the different advisory committees.
 Most of the time, however, they take the recommendations seriously.